BryanJacobs/FIDO2Applet/docs/security_model.md

 - how long each key's user ID is
 - how many different RPs in total have resident keys on the device
 - the credProtect level of each resident key
+- the length and contents of the stored "large blob array" (note: the FIDO standard requires that the platform encrypt the contents of the large blob array, so the authenticator implementation here does not.
+What can be read is what the getLargeBlobs operation returns without authentication anyhow...)

 What they can't do without decrypting the wrapping key is get at your actual credentials for sites - the private keys, the RP IDs,